 How to Create a Culture of Teamwork

-Successful companies have at their foundation a supportive atmosphere, where employees are motivated and feel appreciated, listened to and empowered.
+Successful companies have at their foundation a supportive atmosphere, where employees are motivated, feel appreciated, listened to and empowered.
 As the leader, it’s up to you to create that culture.

 Include employees in decision-making.